Brazilian cuisine: Drinks

-Brazil is a country-continent, its territorial extension causes different cultures and traditions to sprout at the same time, but at opposite points.
-And when it comes to drinking, history repeats itself.
-Some Brazilian drinks, alcoholic or not, are known only in their states of origin.

 Cachaça is Brazil's native liquor, distilled from sugar cane and it is the main ingredient in the national drink, the Caipirinha.
 Other drinks include mate tea, chimarrão and tereré (both made up of yerba maté), coffee, fruit juice, beer (mainly Pilsen variety), rum, guaraná and batidas.
 Guaraná is a caffeinated soft drink made from guaraná seeds and batida is a type of fruit punch.